A Projects Abroad volunteer collects data on a Diving and Marine Conservation volunteering project.

 Who are our project partners?

 We use the PADI dive courses as our basic dive training programme.
-You will study and train during your first few days in Thailand.
+You will study and train during your first week in Thailand.

 Within a week of your arrival in Thailand, you’ll be ready to dive and assist the team with valuable underwater research work.
 This period of training forms an important part of your conservation work.